dreger/audaciousfox.net/_posts/articles/2016-09-22-apple-watch.md

 [^2]:	Whenever it comes to personal data, particularly personal health data, privacy is paramount.
 However, I'm not arguing for any sort of Game Center-style integration (although that does play into the gamification of exercise); rather, I'd be more interested in a Find My Friends approach, where the data sharing process is both granular and intentional.
 I'm not sure why this sort of thing isn't there at launch.

-[^3]:	More than once, I thought of what it said about me that I needed a $400 device to get to notifications a little faster than before.
-I know, Apple Watch has a lot of other "functionality"  <small>\* There's not a lot you can do from watchOS 1.0.
+[^3]:	Ultimately, there's not a lot you can do from WatchOS 1.0.
 The software is limited to displaying apps that do all of there processing _on your phone_, which ultimately means that you spend waiting for apps to launch, waiting for data to be refreshed, waiting for calculations to be performed.
-It's not a good experience. \*</small> but those functions feel immature and lacking.
-Receiving notifications without needing to check your phone is a headlining feature.
+It's not a good experience.

 [^4]:	Francisco _Sans_ might have been fun too, although I'm sure west coast natives would have my head for bastardizing the name like that.